Introduction

 Understanding the system roles

-Before starting any configuration review, it is important to understand what the system is used for.
-The exposure and security requirements will differ based on system purpose, for example, a web server on the Internet and a file server in your internal network have totally different security models.
-Here the system is a web server available on Internet and it is used to serve a PHP web application (a Wordpress blog).
+Before starting any configuration review, it's important to understand what the system is used for.
+The exposure and security requirements will differ based on the system purpose, for example, a web server on the Internet and a file server in your internal network have totally different security models.
+Here the system is a web server available on Internet and it's used to serve a PHP web application (a Wordpress blog).
 Nothing else is used or needed on this system.

-This system is supposed to be available on Internet, it is therefore likely to be attacked remotely and will almost certainly have brute-force attacks performed against it.
+This system is supposed to be available on Internet, it's therefore likely to be attacked remotely and will almost certainly have brute-force attacks performed against it.

 Access needed

-Here you have a shell on the console running as user, you can connect remotely using ssh and the password live.
+Here you have a shell on the console running as user, you can connect remotely using ssh with the password live.
 Once connected, you can get root access using sudo -s.

 Automatic deployment